mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-12-08-improving-jekyll-static-comments.md

 I ran into strange behaviors and errors due to mixing a `sort` filter with `where` and `where_exp`.
 Came to the conclusion it was unnecessary as the items were already being sorted alphabetically based on their filenames, and removed the filter.

 I'm using the following: `filename: \"comment-{@timestamp}\"` structure.
 Your mileage may vary depending on how you name entries.
 {% endnotice %}

+{% notice info %}
+#### Note: Added Back `sort` Filter

+Not exactly sure if it's a filesystem or OS thing, but building my site with Travis CI shuffled the order of comments.
+Applying `sort` to the `comments` assign was necessary to get everything in the correct chronological order.
+{% endnotice %}

 #### Displaying Nested Comments